IAprender-dev/Iaprender/replit.md

 - Load balancing for AI API requests

 ## Recent Changes
+- June 26, 2025: Updated AI Tutor with official IAprender logo and fixed navigation
+  - Changed logo from generic iaprender-logo.png to official IAprender_1750262377399.png
+  - Fixed navigation route from /aluno/dashboard to /student/dashboard for consistency
+  - Ensured AI Tutor uses the same branding as other platform components
 - June 26, 2025: Enhanced Student Quiz form with emerald green theme and standard navigation
   - Updated Quiz form to use emerald/teal green color theme matching the interactive quiz card design
   - Implemented standard back button pattern with "Voltar" button positioned on the left side